 ACCS is a 3 year core level training programme.
 It is the only core training programme for trainees wishing to enter higher specialty training in Emergency Medicine.
 The first two years are spent rotating through Emergency Medicine (EM), General Internal Medicine, Anaesthetics and Intensive Care Medicine (ICM).
 The third year is spent providing training that will ensure the trainee meets the minimum requirements for entry into Emergency Medicine.

 In order to assess your suitability for this training programme please refer to the national Person Specifications.

 The expected duration of this training programme is three years subject to satisfactory progression.
 The actual duration may depend on the circumstances of individual trainees.

-Please note, in 2020 applicants have the opportunity to accept a post as a run through training post or a core training post.
+Applicants have the opportunity to accept a post as a run through training post or a core training post.
 This will be offered as part of the preferencing and offers process.
-Please see the National teams website for more information on this.
+Please contact the Lead Recruiter for more information on this.

 For information about the recruitment process, including timelines and information about how to apply, please visit their website.